ShZil/network-utilities/Scanner/README.md

 - Missing documentation
 - Comment-low areas

-[16:47] ChatGPT and manual debugging to add a class behind a method name, when showing missing documentation.
+[16:53] ChatGPT and manual debugging to add a class behind a method name, when showing missing documentation.

+[17:11] Also show line number.